tomhazledine/tomhazledine.github.io/_drafts/2015-12-05-thingmonk-iot-conference.md

 * Greed: designing for yourself.
 * Envy: being a copycat.
-* Glutony: focusing on features & functions.
+* Gluttony: focusing on features & functions.
 * Wrath: assuming your users know what IoT is.
 * Lust: IoT for the sake of it, without any real ideas.
 * Pride: don't over-complicate and don't over-simplify.
 IBM use a strategy they call “Progressive Disclosure”: where an interface reveals deeper levels of detail as a user interacts with it.